Webricolage/firefox-theme-pop-os/README.md

 ### Pop!
 Warm

-Brownish or warm gray title bar, tabs and toolbar.
+Unofficial theme based on the style of Pop!\_OS.

-Highlights: orange
+Features: brownish or warm gray title bar, tabs and toolbar.
+Highlights are orange.

 Based on Pop!_OS GTK Theme: https://github.com/pop-os/gtk-theme